 This video from Civilian Tactical explores the impact of a 12-inch soda can launcher, using a Mountain Dew can and ballistic gelatin, to simulate effects on human tissue.
 The launcher demonstrates significant energy, recoiling harder than a 12-gauge shotgun.
 While blanks lack pressure for cycling, the projectile's impact is substantial, sending a ballistic dummy head flying and causing a tear in the eye socket.

-This video demonstrates a ballistic comparison between a pistol and an M16-style rifle by firing at a fixed-blade knife.
-The pistol round impacted and deflected without damaging the knife, while the rifle round successfully cut the knife in half, highlighting the significant difference in projectile energy and terminal ballistics.
-The demonstration was conducted by an experienced shooter on an outdoor range.
+This video demonstrates a ballistic comparison between a 9mm custom pistol and an M16-style rifle, using a large fixed-blade knife as a target.
+The custom pistol's 9mm round impacted the knife without severing it, while the rifle's 5.56x45mm NATO round successfully cut the knife in half.
+The demonstration highlights the significant difference in terminal energy and penetration capabilities between common pistol and rifle calibers.

 This video explores the question of whether different firearm targets produce distinct audible characteristics when struck.
 The content likely delves into the physics of projectile impact and the resulting sound signatures, potentially examining various target materials and their acoustic properties.
 Viewers can expect an auditory analysis and perhaps a comparative study to determine if target sound is a discernible factor in shooting.